|

 muck to enter the timing chest through this gap I have made a

-fitting felt washer mount between the magdyno and the timing chain
+fitting felt washer mount between the Magdyno and the timing chain

 with such dimension that it does not interfere with the rotating

-magdyno shaft and is not to obtrusive when looking at it from the
+Magdyno shaft and is not to obtrusive when looking at it from the

 outside.